 What you actually get, day one

-A working operating platform, deployed to your infrastructure, that covers the ground a twenty-to-fifty-person team used to cover.
+SparkJAR — a working operating platform, deployed to your infrastructure, that covers the ground a twenty-to-fifty-person team used to cover.
 You keep judgment.
-SparKLAW keeps the calendar moving.
+The SparKLAW workforce keeps the calendar moving.

 What SparKLAW does on an ordinary Tuesday